 AG Wiesbaden: Right to information under GDPR due to WhatsApp use

 The Wiesbaden District Court has now ruled in favor of the tenant in its partial judgment of 26 April 2021 (Ref.: 93 C 2338/20).
 In its reasoning, it states that personal data within the meaning of the GDPR includes, in particular, names, addresses and telephone numbers.
-Furthermore, processing includes, among other things, the collection, recording, storage, use and disclosure by transmission of the data.
+Furthermore, processing includes the collection, recording, storage, use and disclosure by transmission of the data.

-Furthermore, the physical collection of rental agreements, which also included the defendant’s rental agreement, constitutes a filing system within the meaning of the GDPR.
-This is because it is a structured collection of personal data, for which, according to the case law of the ECJ, a collection of handouts is sufficient.
+In addition, the physical collection of rental agreements, which also contained the defendant’s rental agreement, is a file system within the meaning of the GDPR.
+This is because it is a structured collection of personal data, for which, according to the case law of the ECJ, a collection of leaflets is sufficient.

 Ways out of the WhatsApp data protection trap?